Panel 1: “Smartness of Technology” or “Smartness of Learners”: Is it a Zero-Sum Game? Or Can We Have Both?

 Abstract: In the second decade of the 21st century, we see the proliferation of cloud computing, Internet of Things/People, and big data/analytics, and the rejuvenation of Artificial Intelligence, robotics, virtual realities and augmented realities, etc., which have triggered the trends of building smart nations, smart cities, smart offices and smart homes all over the world.
 Such a trend has also shown its influence in the learning technology field where scholars and developers have begun to adapt and synthesise such state-of-the-art technologies to construct smart learning environments and tools.
 Notwithstanding, it is the time for us to take a step back and reflect upon – in the era where even intelligent robots could sit in high-stakes examinations and “perform better” than most of the human students, what kind of smart students and smart citizens do we really need and want to foster?
 What kinds of smart learning environments do that we need to develop to achieve the stated aim?
 What are the underpinning educational principles that the designers of such environments should adopt?
 This panel aims to bring together scholars who have worked in specific learning technologies or technology-aided pedagogies to co-identify the human-oriented (rather than technology-driven) objectives of the “smart learning” wave, and to possibly re-look or even re-define the notion of “smart learning”.

-Panel 2: Adopting a PBL Approach to Empower Learners
+Panel 2: Designing an Innovative PBL Pedagogy to Empower Language Learners

 Chair: Wen-Chi Vivian WU, Asia University, Taiwan

 Ching-Huei CHEN, National Changhua University of Education, Taiwan

 Lu- Fang LIN, Institute of Applied English, National Taiwan Ocean University, Taiwan

 Lung-Hsiang WONG, National Institute of Education, Nanyang Technological University, Singapore,